microsoft/Kusto-Query-Language/doc/contains-operator.md

 ---
-title: The case-insensitive contains string operator - Azure Data Explorer
+title:  The case-insensitive contains string operator
 description: Learn how to use the contains operator to filter a record set for data containing a case-insensitive string. ms.reviewer: alexans ms.topic: reference